antonfirsov/docs/2017/01-Jan/core-image-processing/core-image-processing.md

 ﻿.NET Core Image Processing
 ==========================

 Image processing, and in particular image resizing, is a common requirement for web applications.
 As such, I wanted to paint a panorama of the options that exist for .NET Core to process images.
 For each option, I'll give a code sample for image resizing, and I'll outline interesting features.
-I'll conclude with a comparison of the performance of the libraries, in terms of speed and size of the output.
+I'll conclude with a comparison of the performance of the libraries, in terms of speed, size, and quality of the output.

 CoreCompat.System.Drawing
 -------------------------